 At a news conference Tuesday afternoon, D.C.
 Attorney General Karl Racine said his office and federal prosecutors raised grave concerns about the lab’s operations more than a year ago.
 “With this report … we feel vindicated, because we blew the whistle,” Racine said of the SNA audit.
 “Others scapegoated.”

-In a separate statement from his office the following day, Racine said his office and federal prosecutors first began raising concerns about the lab nearly two years and with the SNA audit, which was met with “many months of downplaying and dismissing our concerns.”
+In a separate statement from his office the following day, Racine said his office and federal prosecutors first began raising concerns about the lab nearly two years and were met with “many months of downplaying and dismissing our concerns.”
 With the SNA audit, “we now have confirmation of some of our worst fears regarding the agency,” Racine said in the statement.
 “That report confirms the findings of the expert independent audit team OAG and USAO hired to audit the lab, and documents systemic failures throughout DFS, as well as top leadership within the Executive Office of the Mayor, that was ultimately responsible for capably managing the lab.”

 Even before the release of the report, Racine’s office was planning to form a conviction review unit.